 I have heard this many times.
 The parents are blamed for their children not performing well in school.

-The only two that maybe responsible are the employee and the trainer.
-Not the company.
-What if it is same when we send our children to school.
+The only two that may be responsible for the failure are the employee and or the trainer.
+Then why are the parents blamed for a failing child?
 You can't blame a child for not understanding fractions.
 You certainly can't blame the parents either because, well maybe the parents can't do fractions.
-That's why they send the kids to school.
-What about the teacher that is trained, and paid to teach those children?

-It is a moving graduation speech every time you see a person who is the first in her family to graduate from college.
-That must tell us something.
-Who was helping her out when she had questions?
+Every time I hear about the story about student being the first in her family to graduate from college, I wonder: Who was helping her out when she had questions?
 Certainly not her parents, they didn't go to college.
 The teachers are responsible for her.

 All this is to say, it is your teacher's job to help you do your homework, not your mom's.